 See the full guide to accessories: Must-Have Accessories Fujifilm X-Pro 3

 You have a few options for recording video and the memory card you choose will be important.

-The X-Pro 3 is capable of shooting 400Mbps 10-bit internal video.
-This rated spec pushes the limit of what UHS-I cards can handle, and I highly recommend you buy UHS-II cards for this video bitrate.
-The Sony M cards work and even the Sony E cards will work if you’re on a budget.
+The X-Pro 3 is capable of shooting 200Mbps 8-bit internal video.
+This rated spec pushes the limit of what U3 UHS-I cards can handle but they will work as long as you have a reliable card.

 There are some recording limits that you should be aware of.
 For 1080p shooting, you can only record for 15 minutes at a time.
 For 4k you can only record video for 10 minutes at a time.